Tensor Contraction Processor: The first future-proof AI chip architecture

 As AI research advances and more applications enter production, hardware efficiency will matter more and more.
 Even with powerful techniques like model distillation, weight pruning, quantization, and weight sharing, the most capable AI models will continue to be computationally demanding.

 Many hardware innovations will help the industry meet the demand for more capable AI processors.
 A few of the most important are new forms of high-bandwidth memory, PCIe 5.0, and 2.5D packaging.
-Each of these advances (and many others) will have a significant impact.
-But to create an era of truly abundant AI compute, we must start with the chip architecture itself.
+Each of these advances (and many others) will have a significant impact, but to create an era of truly abundant AI compute, we must start with the chip architecture itself.

 With a new chip design focused specifically on tensor contractions, the industry will be able to leverage these other advances even more effectively.
 We look forward to launching Furiosa’s second-generation RNGD chip this year to begin this new chapter in AI hardware.